thecodeiackiller/PetStore/README.md

 In Week 2, I enhanced the PetStore application by implementing collections, specifically utilizing `List<Product>` and `Dictionary<string, DogLeash>`.
 I added functionality that allowed users to search for product names using dictionary key-value pairs, solidifying my understanding of collection manipulation.
 This included creating methods for adding products and retrieving details, reinforcing key programming concepts such as polymorphism and inheritance.

+# Week 3

+In Week 3, I focused on enhancing the PetStore application by implementing robust error handling and reinforcing object-oriented programming principles.
+I introduced a `try-catch` block in the `GetDogLeashByName` method within the `ProductLogic` class to manage potential exceptions, preventing application crashes when a product is not found.
+Additionally, I created a new `DryCatFood` class that inherits from `CatFood`, encapsulating properties specific to dry cat food, which improved the organization and clarity of the product attributes.
+The `Weight` property was relocated to this new class, demonstrating effective use of inheritance.